 Every small business needs the protection and predictability provided by well-drafted, comprehensive contracts.
 New business ventures and start-ups often put off serious contract and agreement preparation and review or sometimes may never get around to undertaking any such effort.
 The reasons for failing to invest in contract review may be due to the fact that the company is short on money, does not anticipate any problems, is working based on promises between friends and family, or simply because the business is moving faster than the founders had anticipated.
 Nonetheless, the most important facet of the business is overlooked; namely, the creation of contracts and agreements to protect the legal and business interests of the company.

 The Katz Law Group: Business Litigation Lawyers for Small Businesses Throughout Massachusetts

 Unfortunately, many new small businesses are stalled or fail because of issues that could have been prevented through proper contract negotiation and preparation.
 Without the protections put in place by properly-drafted agreements, this could also potentially leave business owners personally liable for company debts and liabilities.
-Contact the Katz Law Group online to make sure that you are protecting yourself and your small business with the right business contracts and agreements before you start doing business in Worcester, Marlborough, Framingham, or anywhere else in Massachusetts.
+Contact the Katz Law Group online or call their law office at (508) 480-8202 to make sure that you are protecting yourself and your small business with the right business contracts and agreements before you start doing business in Worcester, Marlborough, Framingham, or anywhere else in Massachusetts.